oya163/oya163.github.io/_posts/2019-02-01-nepali-ner.markdown

 ## Web App
-- A simple flask based [web app](https://nepner.herokuapp.com/) is deployed on Heroku platform
+- A simple flask based <a href="https://nepner.herokuapp.com/" target="_blank">web app </a> is deployed on Heroku platform